rishavbhadra/Tweet-Data-Summarizer-summarizer1/README.md

 # Tweet-Data-Summarizer-summarizer1
-The text corpus and the number of lines of summary is passed as parameter in LexSummarygetter method of LexSummary.java class.
+The text and the number of lines of summary is passed as parameter in LexSummarygetter method of LexSummary.java class.
 LexSummarygetter method returns the summarized text.